 Yesterday, my self-isolation was a rollercoaster like day.
 Nope, correction, I started my day angry, very angry.
 I was angry at our government beside other situation, but now husssh them away…

 Today is a different day.
 Sensitivity is on my plate, thus back to the story.

 By the way, just a reminder.
-Many of us might know what exactly woman appetite is like, and how delicate question can that be.
-So, I was sitting in my armchair, under my window that opens to the dark evening sky, searching for the right book, when I found myself turning pages and reading the following lines:
+Many of us might know exactly what woman appetite is like, and how delicate question can be that.
+So, I was sitting in my armchair under my window that opens to the dark evening sky, searching for the right book, when I found myself turning pages and reading the following lines:

 “If you look at roadside embankments, you might be able to see how trees connect with each other through their root system.”